Phone 1800 444 396

 Clearing house changes

 • Brighter Super is consolidating its clearing house services to SuperChoice to help employers comply with Payday Super requirements.
 After 30 June 2026, QuickSuper will no longer be available through Brighter Super.
-Our new clearing house partner, SuperChoice, is available now and offered to all our employers at no cost.
+Our clearing house partner, SuperChoice, is available and offered to all our employers at no cost.

 • The ATO's Small Business Superannuation Clearing House (SBSCH) will close on 1 July 2026.
 If you’re using SBSCH you’ll need to choose another option.
 Brighter Super’s preferred clearing house partner, SuperChoice, is provided at no cost for employers.